-Our primary focus is to ensure equal access to education for Survivors through the creation of a sustainable scholarship fund.
-These scholarships can take many forms such as paying for a meal plan, eliminating the need for a part-time job, supplementing college tuition, supporting housing stipends, or aiding in college transfer.
+Our primary focus is to ensure equal access to education for Survivors through the creation of a case-based assistance fund.
+This financial assistance can go towards college tuition, medical/counseling services, meal plans, housing stipends, college transfer fees, or other rehabilitative expenses.

 An estimated one in four women will be the victim of sexual assault during her college years.
-As sexual assault becomes increasingly exposed, a majority of the funding and support goes towards awareness, prevention, and initial critical care, yet very little resources are dedicated to the direct support of Survivors post assault.
+As sexual assault becomes increasingly exposed, a majority of the funding and support goes towards awareness and prevention, yet very little resources are dedicated to the direct support of Survivors beyond initial critical care.

 We are uniquely qualified.